Unstructured-IO/community/Pipelines-and-APIs.md

 The `unstructured_api_tools` repo houses the logic for converting pipeline notebooks to scripts.

-Executing `make generate-api` from the root directory of the repo to generates the HTTP APIs, i.e. creates prepline_<family_name>/api/<api_name>.py files.
+Executing `make generate-api` from the root directory of the repo generates the HTTP APIs, i.e. creates prepline_<family_name>/api/<api_name>.py files.

 ### Releases

 The latest stable or production release is indicated by the version in preprocessing-pipeline-family.yaml.

-However, commits between releases may merged to the main branch that are not intended to be released by including a -dev suffix in the version in the CHANGELOG, e.g. `## 0.1.1-dev4`.
+However, commits between releases may be merged to the main branch that are not intended to be released by including a -dev suffix in the version in the CHANGELOG, e.g. `## 0.1.1-dev4`.

 ### Repo Names